 - Reference to the original LLP Agreement

-- Effective date of the name change as per the certificate
+- The effective date of the change as per the certificate

-- Confirmation that all other terms of the original agreement remain unchanged
+- Confirmation that all other terms of the original agreement stay unchanged

 Step 6: File Form LLP-3 (Intimation of Change in LLP Agreement)

-Form LLP-3 is filed with the ROC to report changes in the LLP Agreement, including the update to reflect the new name.
-The supplementary LLP agreement or name change must be attached to Form LLP-3.
-This form should be filed within 30 days of executing the supplementary agreement.
+Finally, the LLP files Form LLP-3 with the ROC to report the change in the LLP Agreement, attaching the supplementary agreement.
+The LLP must file this form within 30 days of executing the supplementary agreement, which completes the name change process.

 Documents Required for LLP Name Change in India